 hacker

-For example, they use their hacking skills to develop penetration tools, and then they go out and analyze a customer's networks for security vulnerabilities, in order to report the findings back to the customer.
 Hacker wannabes take note: It is better to be described as a hacker by others than to describe oneself that way.
-Most hackers consider themselves something of an elite (a meritocracy based on ability), although new members are said to be gladly welcome.
+Most hackers consider themselves something of an elite (that's right dude, meritocracy based on ability), although new members are said to be gladly welcome.

 NetLingo Classification: Online Jargon